The Clear Edge

 From 73 activities scored, the top 5 by impact:

-Everything else is supporting work or noise.
-Those 3 activities drive 95% of revenue.
-The other 70 activities account for 5% of revenue and consume 37 hours per week (64% of time).
+Everything else is supporting work or noise, while those 3 activities drive 95% of your revenue.
+The remaining 70 activities produce only 5% of revenue but still consume 37 hours a week, which is 64% of your total time.

-Result by the end of Day 3: Your 2-5 identified 3% Lever activities clearly documented with current hours weekly allocated to each.
+Result by the end of Day 3: your 2–5 identified 3% Lever activities are clearly documented, along with the current hours per week you allocate to each one.

 Day 4: Time Reallocation (2 hours)